-1 The main difference of Walkman from other boom boxes is that you can listen to music and c) wore sport clothing
+- 1 The main difference of Walkman from other boom boxes is that you can listen to music and ....

 - a) the others can enjoy it with you

 - b) it won't annoy other people

 - c) watch TV simultaneously

-- 2 Walkman first appeared
+- 2 Walkman first appeared ....

 - a) in Japan

 - b) in Europe

 - c) in America in 1979

-- 3 First to test this launch of Sony Co. were
+- 3 First to test this launch of Sony Co. were ....

 - a) students

 - b) Sony staff members

 - c) magazine journalists

-- 4 All who tested Walkman
+- 4 All who tested Walkman ....

 - a) were only young people

 - b) had Walkman T-shirt on

+- c) wore sport clothing

-- 5 With Walkman you could
+- 5 With Walkman you could ....

 - a) listen to any sort of music whenever and wherever you liked

 - b) listen to forbidden kind of music

 - c) be the king of the streets

-${\bf 6}$ When passers by put on the headphones and listened to Walkman they \ldots .
+- 6 When passers by put on the headphones and listened to Walkman they ....

-- a) became skeptical

-- b) refused to put on the headphones on

-- c) they were delighted

-- 7 Mr. Morita decided to name the product
+- 7 Mr. Morita decided to name the product ....

 - a) Soundabout

 - b) Walkman

 - c) Freestyle

-- 8 Walkman was listed in

-- a) French and Oxford English Dictionary

-- b) a catalogue

-- c) the Hines Record Book
+style 8 Walkman was listed in .... a) French and Oxford English Dictionary b) a catalogue c) the Hines Record Book III Arrange the rading to the kmg Ex.

-Ex.
 III Arrange the statement in a right chronological order according to the text.

-1 Walkman had been accepted around the world as an English word.

-2 Mr. Morita wanted to have music with him all the time without annoying other people.

-3 A fashionable new way of enjoying music had many names in different countries.

-4 Walkman is a great sleeping pill, a nice time spending in planes, cafes, a nice companion for playing truant and jogging.

-5 First journalists, students and Sony staff members tested the launch.
+- 1 Walkman had been accepted around the world as an English word. - 2 Mr. Morita wanted to have music with him all the time without annoying other people. - 3 A fashionable new way of enjoying music had many names in different countries. - 4 Walkman is a great sleeping pill, a nice time spending in planes. cafes, a nice companion for playing truant and jogging. - 5 First journalists, students and Sony staff members tested the launch.